Philosophy and Purpose of Grading

-Report Cards will be sent home at the end of each marking period (December, April, June).
+Report Cards will be available for families to view in your NYC Schools Account (NYCSA) at the end of each marking period (December, March, June).

 Students who have been newly admitted to our school will receive a grade if they have attended school for a minimum of 75% of the days within a marking period.
 If they have attended school for less than 75% of the days in the marking period, they will receive a mark of NL (Newly admitted) for that marking period.
 Students could also receive a mark of NL if there is insufficient information to determine whether a student has met standards.

-Classroom performance is measured by a variety of indicators such as participation during in-person and virtual google meets, classwork, tasks, assignments, projects, asynchronous work, one on one conferences, small group work, etc.
+Classroom performance is measured by a variety of indicators such as participation during class lessons, classwork, tasks, assignments, projects, asynchronous work, one on one conferences, small group work, etc.

 Procedure for Changing a Student’s Report Card Grades, Changing Attendance, or Changing Number of Days Late

-Once report cards have been distributed to families, (December, April, June) any changes to report card grades, attendance, or number of days late must be approved by the Principal or Assistant Principal.
+Once report cards have been distributed to families in your NYC Schools Account (NYCSA), (December, March, June) any changes to report card grades, attendance, or number of days late must be approved by the Principal or Assistant Principal.